mike99mac/ovos-tools/README.md

 - To flash a Linux image to the card, perform the following steps:

-    - Select one of three choices from *Operating System*.
+    - Select one from *Operating System*.
+        - Raspberry Pi OS (64-bit) Debian Bookworm with Desktop
-        - Raspberry Pi OS (32-bit) Debian Bullseye with Desktop
+        - Raspberry Pi OS (64-bit) Debian Bullseye with Desktop
+        - Raspberry Pi OS (other) => Raspberry Pi OS Lite (64-bit)
         - Raspberry Pi OS (legacy) => Debian Buster with Desktop
         - Other General Purpose OS => Ubuntu => Desktop 22.04.2 LTS (64-bit)